alkaloge/AZh/README.md

 ```
 ./PlotImpacts.py --proc ggA --mass 300
 ```
-With this command pdf file `impacts_ggA300_exp/impacts_exp.pdf` will be created using output of running expected impacts on the ggA300 signal strength.
+With this command pdf file `impacts_ggA300_exp/impacts_ggA300_exp.pdf` will be created using output of running expected impacts on the ggA300 signal strength.
+Usually impacts of r_ggA (r_bbA) on r_bbA (r_ggA) overwhelms impacts of all other nuisances.
+Additional pdf `impacts_ggA300_exp/impacts_OnePOI_ggA300_exp.pdf`, where impact of the rate of unconstrained rate parameter on POI is not shown.
+This makes more visible impacts of other nuisances.

 ```
 ./PlotImpacts.py --proc	ggA --mass 300 --obs
 ```
-This command will create pdf file `impacts_ggA300_exp/impacts_obs.pdf` based on the results of computed observed impacts on the ggA300 signal strength.
+This command will create pdf file `impacts_ggA300_exp/impacts_ggA300_obs.pdf` based on the results of computed observed impacts on the ggA300 signal strength.
+Additional pdf file `impacts_ggA300_exp/impacts_OnePOI_ggA300_obs.pdf` is created without showing impact of other POI (r_bbA) on rate of the ggA process.

 The observed fitted value of the signal strength will be hidden in the plot.
 To unblind signal strength, raise flag `--unblind`
 ```
 ./PlotImpacts.py --proc ggA --mass 300 --obs --unblind
 ```